 Welcome to Stony Stratford, the Jewel of Milton Keynes!
 Click here to find your way to the town.
 Whilst part of one of the fastest-growing new cities in Britain, Stony Stratford has its own style and charm, and retains its character as a lively market town.
 Click here to capture the true atmosphere and beauty of the town and surrounding countryside.
 Go to What's On for events through out the year.
+To see a copy of the Official Stony Stratford Town Guide click here.

 As well as hosting around 350 small independent businesses, Stony reveals its long and fascinating history in the form of historic coaching inns (where else would you ride a Cock Horse to Banbury Cross from?), delightful, and sometimes quirky, architecture, and local legends such as the house still standing in the High Street that Richard III secured the young uncrowned Edward V to seal his fate in The Tower of London, or the former pub where Dick Turpin and his horse were winched to an upper storey to hide from the law.
 Stony is also the origin of the “Cock & Bull Story” phrase, and home to The Cock & Bull Society.